s-saisw/readingSummary/Female-employment-Japan.md

     - full-time employment
     - regular employment
     - job separation within a year
-- **X**: Long-term care availability
+- **X**: Long-term care capacity
     - Service (daycare, short-term stay, the specified institutions covered by the long-term care insurance system, other residential facilities) capacity per population over 75
 - **Change in X**: regional variation in the supply of long-term care facilities
 - **Beta**: No impact

+### Fu et al. (2017)
+- **Data**: Comprehensive Survey of Living Conditions 1995-2013
+- **Sample restriction**: Main caregivers age 30 or older to old persons age 65+
+- **Y**: Labor force participation of caregiver
+- **X**: long-term care insurance (LTCI)
+- **Delta X**:
+    - Introduction of LTCI in 2000
+    - LTCI Amendment in 2006: some recipients became ineligible to some long-term care services.
+- **Beta**:
+    - beta coefficients are treatment effects from propensity score matching DID estimator.
+The propensity score is calculated based on
+        - individual characteristics
+            - age
+            - marital status
+            - whether the person is a regular outpatient
+            - self-rated health
+            - subjective symptoms
+        - household characteristics
+            - whether the person owns a house
+            - whether the person is within a three-generation household
+            - number of household members
+            - monthly household expenditures
+        - health status of the old-person being cared for
+            - self-rated health statuses of old persons
+    - Effects vary by gender and age
+        - Introduction of LTCI (Table 5)
+            - increases female labor force participation rate by 0.037pp (p<0.01)
+            - increases labor force participation of 30-49, 50-64, 65+ years old by 0.087, 0.063, 0.051pp (p<0.01 for all estimates)
+        - The 2006 Amendment (Table 6)
+            - reduces female labor force participation by -0.077pp (p<0.1)
+            - reduces labor force participation of 30-49, 50-64, 65+ years old by -0.214, -0.118 (p<0.1), -0.017pp (p>0.1)

 ### Nishimura & Oikawa (2020)
 - **Data**: Japanese Study of Aging and Retirement 2007, 2009, 2011, 2013
 - **Sample restriction**: Married women aged 54 at first interview
 - **Y**: Labor force participation, hours worked per week
-- **X**: Informal care
-- **Change in X**: Informal care is instrumented by the capacity of nursing care homes
+- **X**: Informal care (instrumented by nursing care capacity)
+- **Delta Z**: Nursing care capacity increases by approximately 20% (Tokuyo) and 10% (Roken) (Figure 3)
 - **Beta**:
+    - beta coefficient represents the IV estimate
-    - Expansion of public nursing care homes reduces the provision of informal care by non-regular female workers.
+    - First stage: 1pp increase in capacity of public nursing care homes reduces the provision of informal care by 1-3pp(Table 7).
-    - Informal care reduces labor force participation.
+    - Second stage: Informal care reduces the share of individuals working for pay by -0.101pp (OLS) and -0.112pp (IV, not statistically significant at 10%) (Table 10).

 ***
 ## References